 5. Travel Planner

 One of my favorite traveling jobs for digital nomads is to become a travel planner!

-A travel planner is an agent who organizes vacation and travel packages for clients.
+A who organizes vacation and travel packages for clients.

 During and after consultation with a client, they perform various tasks, such as setting an itinerary, booking flights, and organizing the rental of a car or leisure.